White flags read best & worst in opposite directions on stick, blue backdrop

-The Best (and Worst) College Advice
+The Best and Worst College Advice From Real Students

 The best advice